LearningToBurn/LearningToBurn.github.io/_lessons/Prepare/Clothing.md

 ### Care & maintenance of clothing

 * 	Routinely examine your protective clothing for wear and tear.
 Checking your clothing after each burn, allows time for repairs or replacements before you next head out.
 Your personal safety may depend on it functioning correctly.
-Routine examinations should include checks for:
+*       Routine examinations should include checks for:
         * physical damage such as rips, tears, cuts, damage to seams and/or other connections non-functional or missing
         * thermal damage such as charring, burn holes, melting or change in colour
-* 	No leaked fuel on the clothing
+        * no leaked fuel on the clothing

 _Self check_

-* _What clothing do you normally wear when conducting a burn-off?_
+_Qu.
+What clothing do you normally wear when conducting a burn-off?_

-* _Is the clothing suitable for the burn you will be undertaking?_
+_Qu.
+Is the clothing suitable for the burn you will be undertaking?_

 >__Activity:__  check the condition of your protective clothing and identify any items needing to be replaced or repaired prior to the burn.